umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Understand-And-Extend-v7.md

 #### Ugly

 The scope and life-cycle of a model is _not specified_.
 In other words, you don't know whether the model exists only for you and for the context of the current request, or if it is cached by Umbraco and shared by all requests.
+Even though _as of version 7.4_ Umbraco creates distinct models for each request, this will not always be true.

 As a consequence, the following code has a major issue: the `TextPage` model "caches" an instance of the `HomePageDocument` model that will never be updated if the home page is re-published.